Graduate Student Handbook

-There are three worksheets: two are the blank forms for the MS and PhD, respectively, the other is a filled out example, with annotations.
+There are multiple worksheets: two are the blank forms for the MS and PhD, respectively, the others are filled out examples, with annotations.
 Develop your plan in consultation with your advisor, then complete the form, print it, get your advisor to sign it and submit it to the Program Director.

 If you have not yet been promoted to PhD candidacy, you should attach a brief (max 1 page) outline of your Master's Level research project to your Plan of Study.
 If you are in your first quarter, your interests and ideas are likely still taking shape, so your outline may simply indicate some general preferences for your research topic.

 This is NOT required if you have already been promoted to candidacy (you should be developing your PhD proposal!)

 The Plan of Study will always be a work in progress.
 It can and should be altered as your studies develop.
 At minimum it is expected that you will review the plan with your advisor at least annually and revise it as necessary.

 When filling out the form, include all courses and research credits that you have already accumulated.

 If you are in yrs 1 or 2, it is not necessary to define your entire program from day one to thesis defence.
 Consider the plan in two phases: (1) entry to qualifying exam or Masters defence, (2) promotion to PhD candidacy to PhD defence.